Why You Lose at Bridge: Summary of contents

 The book consists of 12 chapters: I "The Points You Lose 'Ignoring the Odds'", II "The Points You Lose Playing the Dummy", III "The Points You Lose in Defence", IV "The Points You Lose 'Bidding'", V "The Points You Lose NOT Doubling", VI "Your Battlefield", VII "Don't Teach Your Partner", VIII "Half a Loaf", IX "They Can't Fool Me!", X "Fixed - By Palookas!", XI "The Logic of Luck", and XII "A Rubber at the Club".

 Chapters I–IV relate mainly to technical aspects of bidding and play.
 They include some of Simon's better-known aphorisms.

 Chapter V discusses the penalty double; whose theory is, according to Simon, the least understood theory in Contract Bridge.

 In Chapters VI–VIII, Simon turns to the practicalities of cut-in rubber bridge played for money.

 The title of Chapter VIII alludes to the English proverb "Half a loaf is better than no bread".
 The professional rubber bridge player aims for:

 The best result possible.
 Not the best possible result. [...]
 And there you have the secret of successful club Bridge – the principle of half-a-loaf or even quarter-of-a-loaf. [...]
 You must think what is a reasonable result to get on your hand with your present partner.

-Chapters IX and X relate to how to counter preemptive and psychic bidding; and to when and to when not to use such tactics yourself.
+Chapters IX and X relate to how to counter preemptive and psychic bidding; and to when and when not to use such tactics yourself.

 Chapter XI is concerned with the effect which good and bad runs of cards might have on a professional money bridge player's confidence and skill.

 In Chapter XII, Simon brings together, and completes, his quartet of fictional bridge players for: